lymond333/Suhail-Md/README.md

  <h1 align="center"> RAY Md </h1>
-<p align="center"> Introducing Suhail_Md, It is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>
+<p align="center"> Introducing RAY_Md, It is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>

 <h3 align="center"> TESTING HEROKU BAN PROBLEM! </h3>